Srekel/the-debuginator/README.md

 Also supports mouse and touch input.

-### :small_blue_diamond: Presets
+### :heavy_check_mark: Presets

 Activate one item to activate a number of other ones.
-It works but the automated descriptions are not very good.
+Useful for if a user tends to reset her debug settings but has a lot of them she often wants to enable.
+Or if your QA should play under certain circumstances.
+Or if you have a few settings that is just really nice to always have enabled, for new devs.

 ### :small_blue_diamond: Nice look & feel